clemsonacm/presentations/sources/autograding/autograding.md

 - Student Chapter of the ACM
 - Host professional and social events for students
+- Host the competitive programming team coached by Dr. Dean
 - We want to make the School of Computing a better place